-If you expect resistance and plan to deal with it you can manage challenges before they're even raised.
+If you expect objections and plan to deal with them you can manage challenges before they're even raised.

 The key is to start planning as early as possible.

-Predicting reasons some people might resist change gives you the chance to plan your change project to address their concerns.
+Predicting reasons people might object to change gives you the chance to plan your change project so that you address their concerns.

 I've seen tense moments between staff and managers where I've wished more thought had been given to the way change was presented and how people will react to it.

 Spending an hour with employees who need to express their anger is not an easy thing to do.

 You quickly realise that you had not planned for the issue being raised and that most of your resources will be directed to managing the challenge rather than guiding change.

 Your only hope of keeping the change on track is to manage their concerns.

 Yet this extreme can be avoided by taking the time to think about the concerns people will have and plan how to address them, before change is formally communicated.

 Spend plenty of time thinking about the common reasons people might object to the changes being considered.
 Use some of the ideas listed on this page to give you

 insight about the kind of concerns you may face.

-You can use a tool such as the Force Field Analysis to help you work with the factors for resistance to change and those that support change.
+You can use a tool such as the Force Field Analysis to help you identify factors that support change and those that are obstacles to change.